-- U.S. officials no longer have final authority on non-security issues.
-The interim government and the current elected government could have amended the TAL or revoked CPA decrees, but they did so on only a few occasions.
-The Kurds had feared that the TAL's Kurdrelated provisions would be modified wholesale, fears that were increased by the omission from Resolution 1546 of any mention of the TAL. - The coalition's mandate is to be reviewed "at the request of the Government of Iraq or twelve months from the date of this resolution" (or June 8, 2005); that the mandate would expire when a permanent government is sworn in at the end of 2005; and that the mandate would be terminated "if the Iraqi government so requests."
-The Security Council reviewed the mandate in advance of the June 8, 2005 deadline, and no alterations to it were made, leaving the mandate standing at least until the end of 2005. - The relationship between U.S. and Iraqi forces is to be "coordination and partnership," as spelled out in an exchange of letters between the United States and Iraq, annexed to Resolution 1546.
+- only a few occasions.
+The Kurds had feared that the TAL's Kurd-related provisions would be altered, but that did not occur. - The coalition's mandate is reviewed "at the request of the Government of Iraq or twelve months from the date of this resolution" (or June 8, 2005); that the mandate would expire when a permanent government is sworn in at the end of 2005; and that the mandate would be terminated "if the Iraqi government so requests."
+The Security Council reviewed the mandate in advance of the June 8, 2005 deadline, and no alterations to it were made, leaving the mandate standing at least until the end of 2005. - The relationship between U.S. and Iraqi forces is "coordination and partnership," as spelled out in an exchange of letters between the United States and Iraq, annexed to Resolution 1546.
 The Iraqi government does not have a veto over coalition operations, and the coalition retains the ability to take prisoners.
 The Resolution stated that, at least until the end of 2005 (the end of the transition period), Iraqi forces will be "a principal partner in the multi-national force operating in Iraq under unified [American] command pursuant to the provisions of U.N.
 Security Council Resolution 1511 (October 16, 2003) and any subsequent resolutions." - An agreement on the status of foreign forces (Status of Forces Agreement, SOFA) in Iraq was deferred to an elected Iraqi government.
 No such agreement has been signed, to date, and U.S. forces operate in Iraq and use its facilities (such as Balad air base) under temporary memoranda of understanding.
 However, Secretary of Defense Rumsfeld told journalists on July 27, 2005, that U.S. military lawyers are working with the Iraqis on a SOFA or other arrangements that would cover U.S. operations in Iraq after a permanent government takes over.
 (On April 22, 2005, it was publicly reported that the chairman and ranking Member of the Senate Armed Services Committee had written to Secretary of State Rice urging that the United States seek a formal invitation from the Iraqi government for U.S. troops to remain until security can be ensured by Iraqi forces.) - The Resolution gave the United Nations a major role in assisting and advising the interim government in preparing for the January 30, 2005 elections and authorized a coalition component force to protect U.N. personnel and facilities.
 A previous resolution, Security Council Resolution 1500 (August 14, 2003) established U.N.
-Assistance Mission - Iraq (UNAMI).
+Assistance Mission Iraq (UNAMI).
 On August 12, 2004, its mandate was renewed for one year and on August 11, 2005 (Resolution 1619), for another year.
-The size of UNAMI in Iraq is about 230 and expected to rise to about 300.

-• Resolution 1546 provided for a conference of over 1,000 Iraqis (chosen from all around Iraq by a 60-member commission of Iraqis) to choose a 100-seat "Interim National Council" as an interim parliament.34 The body, selected during August 13-18, 2004, 35 did not have legislative power but was able to veto government decisions with a 2/3 majority.
+The size of UNAMI in Iraq is rising to a target level of about 300. - Resolution 1546 (and the TAL) provided for a conference of over 1,000 Iraqis (chosen from all around Iraq by a 60-member commission of Iraqis) to choose a 100-seat "Interim National Council" as an interim parliament.
+The body, selected during August 13-18, 2004, 34 did not have legislative power but was able to veto government decisions with a 2/3 majority.
 The council held some televised "hearings," including questioning ministers.
 Its work ended once the National Assembly was elected in January 2005.